eyenalxai/blog/_posts/go-gin-auth-session.md

 ```json
 {"status":"login successful"}
 ```
-How did that took three tries?

-Also, there was no need to save the cookies to a file during reginstration.
+There was no need to save the cookies to a file during registration all along!

 Anyway, let's add some protected routes.
 Actually, let's add a middleware first.